adamldavis/groocss/README.md

 The missing piece for full-stack Groovy.
 Like [Less](http://lesscss.org/) but without inventing a new language.

-- Write compile-time checked CSS in Groovy
+- Write CSS in Groovy, compile-time checked optionally
 - Use a natural Groovy DSL for CSS with code completion if your IDE supports it
 - keyframes support!
-- _(coming) Automatically supports WebKit, MS, etc... extensions_
+- Automatically supports WebKit, MS, etc... extensions
+- Color support

 ## Examples